 (5) Substitutes, volunteers and part time second educators counted in the staff/child ratios shall meet the same requirements as regular staff members, except for training requirements.
 Substitutes and part time second educators routinely employed in the home but working 20 hours or less a week shall complete half the required training hours.
-Such employees working more than 20 hours per week shall complete all required training hours, regardless of the number of hours worked.
+Such employees working more than 20 hours per week shall complete all required training hours.
+The primary educator in a licensed home shall complete all required training hours, regardless of the number of hours worked.